Alleviating Distortion in Image Generation via Multi-Resolution Diffusion Models and Time-Dependent Layer Normalization: Abstract

 \section{Abstract}

 This paper presents innovative enhancements to diffusion models by integrating a novel multi-resolution network and time-dependent layer normalization.
 Diffusion models have gained prominence for their effectiveness in high-fidelity image generation.
 While conventional approaches rely on convolutional U-Net architectures, recent Transformer-based designs have demonstrated superior performance and scalability.
 However, Transformer architectures, which tokenize input data (via ``patchification''), face a trade-off between visual fidelity and computational complexity due to the quadratic nature of self-attention operations concerning token length.
 While larger patch sizes enable attention computation efficiency, they struggle to capture fine-grained visual details, leading to image distortions.
 To address this challenge, we propose augmenting the \textbf{Di}ffusion model with the \textbf{M}ulti-\textbf{R}esolution network (\modelname), a framework that refines features across multiple resolutions, progressively enhancing detail from low to high resolution.
 Additionally, we introduce Time-Dependent Layer Normalization (\tdpname), a parameter-efficient approach that incorporates time-dependent parameters into layer normalization to inject time information and achieve superior performance.
-Our method's efficacy is demonstrated on the class-conditional ImageNet generation benchmark, where \modelname-XL variants outperform prior diffusion models, setting new state-of-the-art FID scores of 1.70 on ImageNet $256\times256$ and 2.89 on ImageNet $512\times512$.
+Our method's efficacy is demonstrated on the class-conditional ImageNet generation benchmark, where \modelname-XL variants surpass previous diffusion models, achieving FID scores of 1.70 on ImageNet $256 \times 256$ and 2.89 on ImageNet $512 \times 512$.
+Our best variant, \modelname-G, further establishes a state-of-the-art 1.63 FID on ImageNet $256 \times 256$.